eliplutchok/communitynotes-modified-version/README.md

    mf_group_scorer -> coalesce_group_models, MFGroupScorer, MFGroupScorer->\_get_note_col_mapping, MFGroupScorer->\_get_user_col_mapping, MFGroupScorer->get_scored_notes_cols, MFGroupScorer->get_helpfulness_scores_cols

 5. Edited matrix_factorization:
    Set numFactors to c.numFactors.
-Divided the 5s int eh intercept lambdas by our new variable interceptRegularizationDampener.
+Divided the 5s in the intercept lambdas by our new variable interceptRegularizationDampener.
+6. Edited run_scoring, the initiation of the MFGroupScorer that uses diamond_lambda.
+I added in the interceptRegularizationDampener in the appropriate places.

 Instructions to run program: